 The beginning of the first World Cup - and an infamous go-slow from Sunil Gavaskar.
 Having decided that India had no chance of victory after Dennis Amiss smacked England to 334 for 4, Gavaskar booked in for an extended net.
 In 60 overs he crawled to 36 not out off 174 balls, to the chagrin of his coach, his captain... and one spectator, who was moved to march out and drop his lunch on the pitch.
 England won by 202 runs after India closed on 132 for 3 - it was the biggest one-day victory until 1984-85.

 On the same day, Dennis Lillee (5 for 34) bowled Australia to victory over Pakistan with the first one-day five-for, New Zealand thrashed East Africa by 181 runs (171 of them came from Glenn Turner, the first 150 in ODI history), and West Indies stormed to a nine-wicket win over the minnows from Sri Lanka, who were playing their first ODI, still seven years away from Test status.

 Birth of Shane Bond, the injury-prone New Zealand fast bowler.
 One of the best of his breed to emerge from his country, Bond injected new life into the New Zealand side on his introduction to Test cricket on the Australia tour of 2001-02, and gave the side a rare fast-bowling option.
-However, his career was subsequently plagued with injuries, chiefly recurring stress fractures of the back.
-He had numerous surgeries, which limited him to 18 Tests in all, over eight years.
-After a stint with the ICL in 2008, which caused NZC to terminate his central contract, he returned to international cricket briefly in 2009.
-In December that year, he gave up Tests to concentrate on a limited-overs career.
-But his body couldn't take the strain of that either and he retired from all cricket in May 2010.
+However, his career was subsequently plagued by injury, chiefly recurring stress fractures of the back, and he had numerous surgeries, which limited him to 18 Tests in all, over eight years.
+After a stint with the ICL in 2008, which caused NZC to terminate his central contract, he returned to international cricket briefly in 2009, but gave up Tests shortly after, to concentrate on a limited-overs career, before retiring from all cricket in May 2010.
 Bond turned to coaching, and in 2012 was appointed New Zealand's bowling coach, a role he fulfilled till the 2015 World Cup.